 Measure your progress

 To evolve as a golfer, you must be able to track your progress and benchmark your performance.
 Ask yourself if your swing is performing better on the crucial metrics than before.
-If not, you need to put more effort.
+If not, you need to put in more effort.

 CONCLUDING THOUGHTS